DevonCurrent/EnforcerBot/README.md

 In the first iteration, we setup, initialized, and connected the bot to Discord.
 The client SacredZoren (Devon Current's account) was also connected to Discord to allow for unit testing.
 Testing that the Discord bot can be heard on Discord from IntelliJ was also performed.

-This bot will have the following user stories by the next (second) iteration.
+This bot will have the following user stories by the next (second) iteration:

 *Create greeting messages to new users that join the server that can be customized by admins.

 *Invite new users to the server that the Admin Bot is in.

 *Kick abusive/innappropriate users from the server/channel.